pistacliffcho/icenReg_devel/README.md

 Currently supports semi-parametric proportional hazards or odds models, along with fully parametric versions of the same models.
 Does not fit an AFT model, as a parametric model of this sort can be fit using survival's survreg() function.

-It can also fit the non-parametric maximum likelihood estimate (NPMLE) for interval censored data (by leaving covariates blank in semi-parametric model).
+It can also fit the non-parametric maximum likelihood estimate (NPMLE) for interval censored data.

+Also contains tools for diagnostic checks of models and imputation of censored data.

 If you use the package and find a bug, want a feature added or can think of someway to improve it, please let me know!